alexiob/umya_spreadsheet_ex/docs/shapes_and_drawing.md

-# Shapes and Drawing
+# Drawing and Shape Management

-This guide demonstrates how to add shapes, text boxes, and connectors to your Excel spreadsheets using the UmyaSpreadsheet library.
+This guide explains how to add and retrieve shapes, text boxes, and connectors in Excel spreadsheets using UmyaSpreadsheet.

-## Overview
+## Introduction to Drawings

-UmyaSpreadsheet provides functions to add various drawing elements to your spreadsheets:
+Excel supports various drawing objects such as shapes, text boxes, and connector lines that help create visual elements and diagrams in spreadsheets.
+UmyaSpreadsheet provides functions to both add and retrieve these objects.

+### Supported Drawing Types

+UmyaSpreadsheet supports these drawing types:

-- Basic shapes (rectangles, ellipses, triangles, etc.)
+- **Shapes**: Various geometric shapes including rectangles, ellipses, triangles, diamonds, etc.
-- Text boxes for adding annotated text
+- **Text Boxes**: Text containers with customizable appearance
-- Connectors for linking cells or shapes together
+- **Connectors**: Lines connecting cells or shapes for creating flowcharts and diagrams

 These features are useful for: